-When searching for a brand tracking tool, it’s important that they provide the following features:
+When searching for a brand tracking tool, it’s important that they provide the following four features:

 - Branded Keyword Monitoring – A brand’s value isn’t centered around its name.
 Brands can be associated with a logo, tagline, a font, a colloquialism, or something similar, too.
 Brands need to track all keywords associated with their brand – so, McDonald’s won’t only want to track their own name, but also “McD’s,” “I’m Lovin’ It,” and more.

 - Insights into Industry/Competitor Trends – While you shouldn’t directly copy competitors, it’s useful to evaluate what branding strategies work for them.
 For example, Burger King attracted a lot of new and returning customers when they introduced the “Beyond Whopper.”
 Instead of offering a “Beyond Big Mac,” McDonald’s should try to position their brand to seize a similar trend in a different way.

 - Brand Reputation Tracking – It’s important to make sure unsatisfied customers have their voice heard, no matter which platform they air their grievances on.
 Even if your brand doesn’t directly respond, their criticism can provide crucial direction for your brand strategy.
 By monitoring social media & other customer based platforms, you can learn how to provide a better customer experience and retain a loyal customer base.